 If you are walking, go back to your vehicle.
-Turn right from the lot onto—or if you were driving, continue down—Saint David Street.
-The Owens House on the right dates to the period, though not at the current site.
+Turn right from the parking lot onto—or if you were driving, continue down—Saint David Street.
+Pull over at the first house on the left facing the street after the lot.

 Take the next left at the large white house, and either park in front or pull into the driveway just past it.
 If you wish, walk to the marker in front.

 This home was built for William Davie around or shortly after the end of the war in 1783.
 Best known as “The Father of the University of North Carolina,” he was a Patriot militia officer during the Revolution.
 He had a starring role in the Battle of Charlotte, and was badly wounded at the Battle of Stono Ferry (S.C.).
 Read a short biography.

 - At the end of the block, turn right at Pittsylvania Street.

 - Cross 301 Bypass, and turn left just past the railroad tracks, onto Owen Mill Road.

 - Drive 0.7 mi. to the end of the pavement, and park.